kiprasmel/turbo-schedule/server/README.md

 ## Development notes

-TODO rename `saved-content/` to `database/` (we can't right now because scraper has hard-coded stuff atm)

 ### Why is the `database/` folder not inside `generated/`?

 I've had them separated, then I tried to put `database/` into `generated/`, but there's a flaw with docker volumes that limits us from doing this: